Trey McKenney

-John "Trey" McKenney III (born September 6, 2006) is an American college basketball player for the Michigan Wolverines.
-He represented the United States national team at the 2024 FIBA Under-18 AmeriCup, winning a gold medal.
-In 2024, McKenney also won a Michigan High School Athletic Association (MHSAA) state championship with St. Mary's Preparatory.
-In 2025, he was the Michigan Associated Press (AP) Division 1 Player of the Year for a third consecutive season, a McDonald's All-American and Mr. Basketball of Michigan.
+John "Trey" McKenney III (born September 6, 2006) is an American college basketball player for the Michigan Wolverines of the Big Ten Conference.
+He was an NCAA national champion and earned Big Ten All-Freshman honors in 2026.
+As a senior in high school, McKenney represented the United States national team and won a gold medal at the 2024 FIBA Under-18 AmeriCup, was a three-time Michigan Associated Press Division I Player of the Year, Mr. Basketball of Michigan and a McDonald's All-American in 2025.

 Early life and high school

-McKenney was born on September 6, 2006, the son of John McKenney II and Jasmine (Stanley) McKenney.
+McKenney was born on September 6, 2006, the son of Jasmine (Stanley) and John McKenney.
 He was born in Flint, Michigan, and grew up watching Michigan Wolverines basketball with his father.
 His maternal grandparents were students at the University of Michigan, and it was always his dream to play there.
 McKenney's maternal grandfather is Woodrow Stanley, a former Mayor of Flint, and his Aunt, Linnell Jones McKenney, is regarded as Flint's first female professional basketball player.
-Flint has a strong basketball history, including local high school greats such as Glen Rice, Mateen Cleaves and Charlie Bell having played high school ball there.
+Flint has a strong basketball history, including local high school greats such as Glen Rice, Morris Peterson, Mateen Cleaves and Charlie Bell having played high school ball there.
 However, by the 21st century, local legends such as Kyle Kuzma, JaVale McGee and Miles Bridges played high school at distant prep schools.
 McKenney also left the Flint area to attend St. Mary's Preparatory, a residential private school located 45 minutes from Flint.

 According to his own Twitter account, McKenney received his 6th NCAA Division 1 scholarship offer (from Illinois) on November 17, 2021, as a freshman.
 By the end of 2021, he also had offers from Michigan and Alabama.
 That season St. Mary's captured the Catholic High School League championship.
 The team was led by Michigan AP first-team selections JaVaughn Hannah and Kareem Rozier, as well as McKenney as a second-team honoree.
 In June 2022, following his freshman season, his offers list included Alabama, Arizona State, DePaul, Eastern Michigan, Illinois, Indiana, Michigan, Ohio State, TCU, Temple and Texas.
 As a sophomore, he led St. Mary's to a surprise 2023 MHSAA Division 1 semifinal appearance, despite an 11-10 regular season record and a last place 2-8 division performance.
 Along the way, the team defeated former number-one ranked Brother Rice, top-ten ranked University of Detroit Jesuit and North Farmington, and defending state champion De La Salle.
 As a junior, McKenney led St. Mary's to a 27-1 record and the 2024 MHSAA Division 1 state championship, scoring 32 points and 10 rebounds in a victory over North Farmington on March 16.
 In the game, McKenney made 8-of-11 field goals and all 14 free throws.
 St. Mary's was the number-one ranked school in the state for the entire season.